1. Introduction: Revolutionizing Fabric Handling with Terial Magic

 9.4 Q: Does Terial Magic work with synthetic blends?

-A: Terial Magic is designed for natural fibers but can be used on some polyester blends.
-Test your fabric first—if it doesn't absorb the solution, the stabilizing effect may be limited.
-For best results, stick to cotton, linen, wool, rayon, silk, or blends with up to 40% polyester.
+A: It’s designed for natural fibers but can work on some polyester blends.
+Test first; if it doesn’t absorb, results may be limited.
+For best results, use cotton, linen, wool, rayon, silk, or blends with up to 40% polyester.